featherbear/featherbear.github.io/blog/__hugo/content/post/floobits.md

 Unlike the online code scratchpads like Codeshare, Floobits gives you a 'project view', allowing you to upload multiple files

 # IDE
-Atom, Sublime, JetBrains, Online Editor
+Floobits has IDE extensions for the 'most popular' editors: Atom, Sublime, and the JetBrains suite.
+They also have an online in-browser editor!

+_No VS Code support though!?_

 # Flootty
-Something pretty cool with Floobits is that they have a collaborative terminal
+[flooty](https://github.com/Floobits/flootty) allows you to connect your terminal to the workspace, allowing other members to access your terminal.

 # Issues
 Sublime Text Editor went crazy with **SOURCE FILE CHANGED RELOAD PLS** messages (paraphrased.)
 Effectively it made it impossible to code together with my partner.

 The compromise was that I would use my IDE, whilst my partner used the Floobits online editor (it's not bad!)

-(I have a tendency to press Ctrl+S alot..)
+(I have a tendency to press `Ctrl`+`S` alot..)
-Also (I think) pressing Ctrl+Z (Undo) plays up a bit.
+Also (I think) pressing `Ctrl`+`Z` (Undo) plays up a bit.

+---
+# Summary
+It was something new and looked promising, but files got overwritten, it's not case sensitive (file naming), and a whole lot of small issues made Floobits a very scary experience.

+I found myself having to take lots of snapshots of my code, as the code would magically get overwritten with content from another file.

+I'll try out VS Code Live Share next time...
+_(or just implement proper version control practices...)_